 Some of his single family investing students indicated that they were interested in investing with him, but in something larger than single family.

 When he realized that he wanted to get into multifamily and he had willing investors, he recognized he could do much more through syndication than he could on his own.
+So, he changed his real estate investment strategy.

 How to create a Multifamily Syndicate